khanlab/hippunfold/docs/tutorials/standardBIDS.md

 in `{subject}` IDs for any files it can.
 Alternatively, `{subject}` IDs can be provided in a list with the `--participant_label` flag.

-## No T1w images

-It is difficult to automatically reorient and crop images appropriately without a whole-brain T1w image, which we recommend collecting as a part of any acquisition protocol when possible.
-However, if this is not possible, the T2w image may be used instead by specifying it as the T1w with the `--path_T1w` flag.
-This registration may fail, and is especially likely to fail if the T2w images are not whole-brain.
-This can sometimes be ameliorated with the `--rigid_reg_template` flag.

-Alternatively, if you do not have a standard T1w scan, consider manually orienting and/or cropping your data and following the examples outlined in the [Specialized scans tutorial](specializedScans.md).